 The Mojito scored well in this metric.
 Our size 46 test model weighed in at 2 pounds even for the pair; it's the lightest shoe we tested that earned a good score for durability.
 The flexible upper smushes down right to the footbed when you want to stow these in a small climbing pack for multi-pitch routes.

 Very durable considering its lightweight, this is an excellent shoe for folks that want to save a few ounces without sacrificing abrasion resistance.
 The suede leather upper has no exposed seams to come apart with wear, and while the toe rand is small, the unique raised edges of the Vibram Spyder sole protect the upper at the forefoot flex point.

 This great-looking, casual approach shoe gets the job done for short approaches to the crags and boulders, and is light and durable.
 Want a light shoe for toting up multi-pitch routes that will stand up to rough abuse?
 The Mojito is a great choice.

-The Mojito is the most durable lightweight product we tested, but retailing at $145, we feel there are more well-rounded approach shoes.
+The Mojito is the most durable lightweight product we tested, but we feel there are more well-rounded approach shoes for the price.